San Marcos Growers LogoSan Marcos Growers

 Cushion Bush occurs naturally on coastal dunes and along coastal cliffs along the south coast of Australia’s mainland and on the northern coasts of Tasmania, King Island, and Flinders Islands and the more compact form that is in cultivation was a selection made from near Cape Le Grand in Western Australia.
 This plant has long been referred to as Calocephalus brownii but the genus Calocephalus was determined to be an unnatural grouping of plants and this plant was segregated into the monotypic genus Leucophyta.
 This previous name for the genus, Calocephalus, comes from the Greek words 'calos' meaning "beautiful' and 'cephale' meaning "head" for the attractive silver rounded heads of flowers.
 The etymology of the newer name is from the Greek words 'leuco', meaning gray-white and 'phyta' meaning plant so combined as "white plant", which is also quite fitting.
 The specific epithet honors the Scottish botanist and surgeon Robert Brown who botanized and collected nearly 5,000 plants in all states of Australia as naturalist on the voyage of the Investigator from 1801 until 1805 and was he who first described the genus Calocephalus in 1817 in "Observations on the natural family of plants called Compositae" in Transactions of the Linnean Society of London.
 We have grown this attractive and interesting plant since 1989.

-The information about Leucophyta brownii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Leucophyta brownii is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.